From SketchUp to ODEON

 Please Note: It is recommended that you save your SketchUp (and ODEON) model on a local disk in your PC.
 If you try to export the SketchUp file to a server, the process will stop or will not respond.

-The models created in SketchUp and exported by SU2Odeon, are inherently compatible with the requirements set by ODEON:
+Models created in SketchUp and exported by SU2Odeon, are inherently compatible with the requirements set by ODEON:

-- Plane surfaces
+- Plane surfaces.

-- No repeated points
+- No repeated points.

-- No surfaces without area
+- No surfaces without area.

-- Multi loop surfaces are converted into single loop surfaces
+- Multi loop surfaces are converted into single loop surfaces.

-- Layer support
+- Layer support.

-- Automatic explosion of blocks
+- Automatic explosion of blocks.

-- Unique surface numbers*
+- Unique surface numbers*.

 *Surface properties assigned in ODEON (such as materials, surface sources, reflectors and grid surfaces) are preserved when the model is re-modelled in Sketchup and re-exported for ODEON.
 When clicking the ODEON icon for reloading the model, an automatic saving of the SketchUp file is performed.